northross/form-validator/README.md

 # Form Validator

-### This project was created for practice of creating a form validator and designing logic behind user access.
+### This project was created for the practice of designing the logic behind user access.

 #### This form checks for: